MrNovado/react-native-mono-playground/README.md

 # Abstract

 React-native + WEB monorepo playground.
-Following https://github.com/benawad/react-native-web-series tutorial series.
+Following https://github.com/benawad/react-native-web-series tutorial.
+FreeCodeCamp has a full video here: https://youtu.be/_CBYbEGvxYY .

+Unfortunately, Ben' build won't start anymore (at least I wasn't been able to start it on android).
+But the approach shown in the tutorial is still solid & should be possible to follow with the new `0.63.2` RN' version.

 # Issues